Selecting a Caribbean cruise itinerary can be a tough choice. With so many stunning Caribbean Island ports, how do you pick the right ones?

 Caribbean Cruise Embarkation Options

-For those looking to embark on a Caribbean cruise, most journeys begin in Florida.
+For those looking to embark on a Caribbean adventure, most cruises start in Florida.
 Miami boasts the highest passenger count of five million per year.
 If you arrive early, you can start relaxing by hitting up one of Miami’s beaches.

 Alternatively, you can begin your journey from other ports like Fort Lauderdale, Orlando, Tampa, and Port Canaveral.